MicrosoftDocs/well-architected/well-architected/oracle-iaas/decouple-exadata.md

 Perform one-hour peak-load AWR reports every three to four days.
 Collect data about the database size, archive redo logs, online logs, and volume of the backup.
 For assistance, you can [connect with a specialist](https://www.oracle.com/cloud/azure/oracle-database-at-azure/).

 After you collect all data and run the right-size exercise, take a deeper look into the AWR report.
 Determine whether you use the hybrid columnar compression feature, smart indexes, or storage indexes.
 If you do, expect twice as much input/output (I/O).
-If you use flash cache, double your I/O again.
+If you use smart flash cache, double your I/O again.

 It's important to note how you use Exadata features.
 Features can significantly affect performance, especially in online transactional processing (OLTP) workloads.
 To determine how features affect your performance, check the *top ten foreground wait events* in the AWR report.
 For more information, see [Decoupling from Exadata](/azure/azure-netapp-files/performance-oracle-multiple-volumes#decoupling-from-exadata).